 It is estimated that roughly one-percent of Americans identify as “trans-sexual” and yet the federal government is attempting to force schools and business to make costly and difficult “accommodations” for a tiny minority, despite the practical concerns of millions.

-It was also about common sense and respect for others.
+It was also about common sense and respect for others-

-Finally, it was about fear and hate.
+Finally, it was about fear and hate-

 Not fear of Muslims, women, gay people, Latinos or a changing America.
 It was fear of the liberal left and their hatred of conservatives that drove folks to the ballot box.
 Conservatives have been watching liberals for years and the riots in Ferguson, Baltimore, Seattle, Milwaukee, Portland and St. Louis have proven that sane people ought to fear a progressive majority.
 Sadly, fear is increasing, thanks to the aggressive vitriol coming from the left since the election.
 Hilary Clinton reinforced that fear when she called Trump supporters “deplorable” and when she declared, “religious beliefs must change”.

-Conservatives knew which religion she was talking about and it scared them.
+Conservatives knew what religion she was talking about and it scared them.
 It was the intolerance and hate that has become endemic on the left that drove conservative America to vote for Donald Trump.